Living with bats banner

-Comox is protecting and enhancing bat habitat and promoting learning and awareness about the value of local bat colonies in our natural environment.
+Comox is protecting and enhancing bat habitats and promoting learning and awareness about the value of local bat colonies in our natural environment.

 Why Bats?